Linear response for spiking neuronal networks with unbounded memory: Linear response, Gibbs distributions and probabilistic chains with unbounded memory

 \subsection{Linear response in statistical physics}

-For simplicity, we consider in this introductory section a dynamical system taking a finite number of "states", where a state is denoted by $\omega$.
+For simplicity, we consider in this introductory section a dynamical system taking a finite number of ``states", where a state is denoted by $\omega$.
 In statistical physics, the linear response theory can be addressed in these terms.
-In a system at thermodynamic equilibrium, the probability to observe a state $\omega$ is given by the Boltzmann-Gibbs distribution:
+In a system at thermodynamic equilibrium, the probability of observing a state $\omega$ is given by the Boltzmann-Gibbs distribution: